 This will allow you to apply for a USU-SSO account.
 After this, or if you already have this type of account, you will go and upload your information at https://workflow.usuhs.edu

-The initial screen looks like this and you will click on “Assistant Professor Workflow” (even if you are applying for Instructor)
+The initial screen looks like this and you will click on “Assistant Professor Workflow”

 The next screen will look like this: